Vivek7038/Jotion/README.md

-> ⚠️ Note: The deployed version currently has authentication temporarily disabled due to backend issues.
-However, the full source code is available and can be run locally without issues.
-Please refer to the instructions below to set it up.

 # Jotion

 A versatile productivity platform mirroring Notion's intuitive design, offering seamless notes management and realtime update for individuals and teams .